 Question #21

-C Increasing the frequency of firing in alpha motor neurons innervating the muscle
+C Increasing the amplitude of action potentials in the alpha motor neurons that innervate the muscle

 Question #22